ILOG: History

 also introduced a business rule management system (BRMS) product in 1996, which gives software engineers the ability to better manage the rules operating their applications.

-The financial services sector has been the primary market for ILOG's BRMS products, for use in developing, for example, online trading or credit decision making applications.
+The financial services sector has been the primary market for ILOG's BRMS products, for use in developing, for example, online trading or credit decision-making applications.
 ILOG's BRMS product line is currently the company's largest product line.

-ILOG also introduced a C# version of some of its visualization products in fiscal year 2004 and of their BRMS products in fiscal year 2005.
+ILOG also introduced a C# version of some of its visualization products in fiscal year 2004 and of its BRMS products in fiscal year 2005.

-Until ILOG's initial public offering in 1997 on the NASDAQ National Market (which subsequently became the Nasdaq Stock Market on August 1, 2006), ILOG was financed through a combination of retained earnings, venture capital funding and interest free loans from French government agencies and the European Union.
+Until ILOG's initial public offering in 1997 on the NASDAQ National Market (which subsequently became the Nasdaq Stock Market on August 1, 2006), ILOG was financed through a combination of retained earnings, venture capital funding, and interest-free loans from French government agencies and the European Union.
 This initial public offering enabled ILOG to acquire CPLEX.

-In 1998, SAP A.G. invested in ILOG.
-The financing from SAP was part of the partnership that has made SAP ILOG's biggest customer every year to date.
+In 1998, SAP AG invested in ILOG.
+The financing from SAP was part of the partnership that has made SAP ILOG's biggest customer every year for a while.
 This partnership, along with others, made ILOG a player in the supply chain management market.
-In 1998, ILOG listed on the Nouveau marché of Euronext Paris and in 2005 transferred to Eurolist by Euronext Paris.
+In 1998, ILOG was listed on the Nouveau marché of Euronext Paris and in 2005 transferred to Eurolist by Euronext Paris.